BearerOfTheCurse/optmizedCompiler/README.md

-# optmizedCompiler
+# Optmized Compiler
 This is an optimized compiler for a Pascal-like language

-use "make depend" to make the dependent files and use "make -f Makefile" to make the compiler Then, use ./compiler can compile the code and print out the machine code. use ./compiler -o fileName can print optimized machine code.
+use "make depend" to make the dependent files and use "make -f Makefile" to make the compiler.
+Then, use ./compiler can compile the code and print out the machine code.
+Use ./compiler -o fileName can print optimized machine code.